 62 Awesome and Interesting Facts & Trivia About Arkansas

 America was halfway completed when Arkansas became the 25th state in 1836, and we have way more than 25 facts about it!
-We’ve talked about Illinois, Georgia, Colorado, Massachusetts, Delaware, Maryland, and other states.
+We’ve talked about Illinois, Georgia, Colorado, Massachusetts, Delaware, Maryland, and like all of the other states.
 Continuing the Content Bash series on facts about all 50 Nifty United States — after Alabama, Alaska, and Arizona — is Arkansas, 4th in the alphabetical list and perhaps 4th in your hearts, as well.

 What is Arkansas known for?